 Snap, ‘crinkle,’ pop

 Nelson reveals her favorite aspect of The Reach is the “crinkle” concrete lining the walls of both the rehearsal and performance spaces.
-Guaranteeing excellent sound quality indoors, 11,570 square feet of the 3-inch-deep profile diffuses sound, breaks up sound waves and mitigates echoes with its random folds.
+Guaranteeing excellent sound quality indoors, 11,570 square feet of the 3-inch-deep profile diffuses sound, breaks up sound waves and also mitigates echoes with its random folds.
 The bottom line is that multiple events can take place simultaneously, each with excellent acoustics without disturbing the other.

 Steven Holl, The Reach’s architect, came up with crinkle concrete’s unique form pattern by bending sheets of metal.
 Subsequently, he worked with Fitzgerald Formliners and Form Services Inc. to transfer the irregular pleated textures to elastomeric form liners.
 The 4-by-10-foot formliners were then placed in a staggered bond pattern.
 Together with Aluma Systems’ beam gang system, they formed the 22-foot-tall cast-in-place walls of the interior performance spaces.